-- C. If this Agreement is terminated before the Expiration Date by Consultant or if this Agreement is otherwise terminated by reason of Consultant's death before the Expiration Date or by the Company for Cause before the Expiration Date pursuant to Section 4B, Consultant understands and agrees such termination will result in the forfeiture of any remaining unvested equity-based awards Consultant may have under the Equity Award Agreements.
-If this Agreement is terminated by the Company for convenience pursuant to Section 4B, any unvested equity-based awards Consultant may have under the Equity Award Agreements at the time of such termination will continue to vest and be exercisable, as applicable, in accordance with and subject to their respective Equity Award Agreement notwithstanding such termination of service. - D. Each of the Equity Award Agreements and the Employment Agreement previously entered into on September 13, 2021 by Consultant (while an employee of the Company) and the Company contains a covenant that restricts Consultant from competing with the Company during the term of Consultant's employment and/or service with the Company and during the 18-month period following the date of termination thereof (the "Restricted Period").
-In return for the valuable consideration set forth in this Agreement, the Company and Consultant hereby agree to amend the term of such non-compete restrictive covenant such that the Restricted Period shall end on March 31, 2026.
-For the sake of clarity, the Parties agree that this change applies only to the non-compete restrictive covenants and that the remaining restrictive covenants remain unchanged, including the term of the Restricted Period, as set forth in the Equity Award Agreements.
+- C. If this Agreement is terminated before the Expiration Date by Consultant or if this Agreement is terminated by the Company for Cause before the Expiration Date pursuant to Section 4B, Consultant understands and agrees such termination will result in the forfeiture of any remaining unvested equity-based awards Consultant may have under the Equity Award Agreements. - D. Each of the Equity Award Agreements and the Employment Agreement previously entered into on September 13, 2021 by Consultant (while an employee of the Company) and the Company contains a covenant that restricts Consultant from competing with the Company during the term of Consultant's employment and/or service with the Company and during the 18-month period following the date of termination thereof (the "Restricted Period").
+In return for the valuable consideration set forth in this Agreement, the Company and Consultant hereby agree to amend the term of such non-compete restrictive covenant such that the Restricted Period shall be until March 31, 2027.